BorisPerc/mp3player/README.md

 2. Copy all files from this archive into your webserver root directory.
 3. Edit the database.php file and enter your mysql database credentials.
 4. Grant write access for the web server user www-data to the "music" and "music_thumb" directory.
-5. Open the buzzaw directory in your browser.
+5. Open the audio directory in your browser.
 It should ask you to execute the database setup.
 Click the button to start the setup.
 After the setup finished, log in leaving the password box empty.
 6. Place all your music files into the "music" directory.
 Go to Menu -> "Options" -> "Scan filesystem".
 You can play your music without scanning by using the "files" tab inside the menu.

 Enjoy your music! :-)